Michael Phelps is the greatest swimmer of all time, and the most decorated Olympian in history. Here is Michael Phelps by the numbers.

 Phelps’ Wingspan: The wingspan of most people is supposed to be the same width as the overall height of their body.
 Phelps wingspan of 6’7” surpasses his height of 6’4” by a full three inches.
 Longer arms means he has a longer distance per stroke, which is profoundly helpful for crossing the pool faster than other swimmers.

-Flippers and Paddles: While Phelps foot size doesn’t match Ian Thorpe’s ridiculous 17 inch soles, they do come in at a bigger-than-average size 14, giving him a pair of decent sized swim fins for feet.
+Flippers and Paddles: While Phelps foot size doesn’t match Ian Thorpe’s ridiculous 17 inch soles, they do come in at a bigger-than-average size 14, giving him a pair of decent sized swimming fins for feet.
 Along with hands that are bigger than average, basically giving him hand paddles in the water, Phelps’ limbs are made to propel him through the water efficiently.

 Enhanced range of motion: Phelps has a double-jointed knees, ankles, and upper body, which means that he can extend his range of motion.
 Hyperextension and flexion in his ankles and knees in particular allow him a greater whip with his dolphin kick, securing more propulsion.
 This is particularly beneficial with Phelps’ over-powering underwater dolphin kick.